Table of Contents

 Guaranteed Income Annuities (GIAs)

-These are products sold by insurance companies.
-They are similar to the increasingly-rare defined benefit pensions in that they have a fixed payout that will last until the end of life.
+Guaranteed Income Annuities are products sold by insurance companies.
+They are similar to the increasingly rare defined benefit pensions in that they have a fixed payout that will last until the end of life.
 These products are generally available to people who are already eligible to receive payouts from their retirement plans.